slab/quill/docs/modules/toolbar.md

 - `sc-underline`
 - `sc-link`

-Any DOM node with the following classes that is changed (DOM `change` event) will trigger the corresponding format change:
+A change (DOM `change` event) handler will be added to any DOM element with the following classes:

 - `sc-back-color`
 - `sc-fore-color`
 - `sc-font-size`
 - `sc-font-family`

-The toolbar will also listen to cursor changes and will add an `sc-active` class to elements in the toolbar that corresponds to the format of the text the cursor is on.
+The toolbar will also listen to cursor movements and will add an `sc-active` class to elements in the toolbar that corresponds to the format of the text the cursor is on.

-The following classes are also recognized by the toolbar but largely used the Themes for styling:
+The following classes are also recognized by the toolbar but largely used by [Themes]({{ site.baseurl }}/docs/themes/) for styling:

 - `sc-format-button`
 - `sc-format-group`